-Yes, as soon as the students arrive on campus, they will begin both their Israel and General Studies classes.
-Israel Studies classes will be held outside, in designated areas, with teachers maintaining a 6 feet social distance from the students.
-General Studies classes will begin online and will resume in person after quarantine.
-We therefore require students to bring a laptop or tablet with them to Israel.
+Yes, as soon as the students arrive on campus, they will begin a modified version of both their Israel and General Studies classes.
+We therefore require students to bring a laptop (and charger/adapter) with them to Israel.

 Where will the students eat during quarantine?